salsify/salsify_rubocop/README.md

 the latest compatible version each time that the MAJOR.MINOR version of `rubocop` is updated.

+## Change Process

+This configuration is meant to represent the general opinion of Salsify's Ruby community around best practices for writing readable Ruby code.
+As a result, changes to this configuration should go through a discussion phase in the
+#rubocop-changes Slack channel to ensure the broader Salsify Ruby community is on board with the change.

+### Updating RuboCop

+Updating to a new minor version of `rubocop` may add new "pending" cops which are not enabled until the next major version (see: [RuboCop Versioning](https://docs.rubocop.org/rubocop/versioning.html)).
+However, we may wish to eagerly enable or explicitly disable newly introduced cops.
+Any such decisions around "pending" cops should go through the change process described above.

+When updating to a new major version or updating other dependencies that don't follow the same versioning pattern, we should check if there are any newly enabled cops included in the update.
+Any new cops should go through a review process in #rubocop-changes to ensure we truly want to enable the cop.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 Run `bundle exec salsify_rubocop` to use the gem in this directory, ignoring other installed copies of this gem.